 (note: this is not the same as setting the correct saddle height for your bike - see below.)

-Having bought the correct size bike (use the bike sizing chart here for added confidence) , there is a lot of flexibility for making further adjustments.
+Having bought the correct size bike (the bikeshop will help you get the overall size right) , there is a lot of flexibility for making further adjustments.
 The saddle height and position is much the most important adjustment to make.

 First, make sure your saddle is horizontal.
 Use a spirit level if necessary.
 Although some cyclists prefer a saddle that slopes slightly to the front or the rear, this should be a conscious decision following experimentation, not an accidental misalignment.